Energy Price Guarantee need-to-knows

 Everything you need to know about the Government's energy discount

-The Energy Price Guarantee was introduced on 1 October 2022, effectively cancelling the planned 80% Price Cap rise – prices still rose, but by far less.
+The Energy Price Guarantee (EPG) was introduced on 1 October 2022 to protect households from rocketing prices.
+However, on 1 July the Price Cap fell below the EPG, meaning for most the EPG no longer applies, as we pay the lower of the two.
 We take you through what the Energy Price Guarantee (EPG) is and what it means for your bills.

 MSE weekly email